mehravarun666/KinzyClub-Task/README.md

-# credixo
+# planit

-Credixo App - Transaction with your known ones
+Plan IT - Create, Update and Manage Tasks

 ## Getting Started